Soil Cleanup Activity Overview

 PG&E conducted supplemental soil investigation field work as necessary to complete the third Volume of the Resource Conservation and Recovery Act Facility Investigation/Remedial Investigation (RFI/RI) report.
 See the RFI/RI page under Groundwater for discussion of Volumes 1 and 2.
 The purpose of the soil investigation was to collect data to support the soil risk assessment, characterize the nature and extent of soil contamination, and to evaluate potential for soil contamination to affect the groundwater.
 The information gathered will inform the soil remedy selection if needed.

 The soil investigation was conducted in phases and in an iterative manner.
 The first phase of soil investigation in areas outside of the Station was completed in 2008.
 Soil data have been reviewed, and data gaps have been identified.
 A Draft Soil RFI/RI Work Plan, which describes the additional data needed to address the identified data gaps at the Site, was prepared and submitted on May 6, 2011.
 Comments were received from Tribal Nations and agencies.
 A revised Soil RFI/RI Volume I Work Plan was submitted on January 14, 2013.
 An addendum to the Soil RFI/FI Work Plan Volume I work plan was submitted May 30, 2014.
 Pursuant to the California Environmental Quality Act (CEQA)A law mandating review of environmental impact of governmental action.
 It requires that public agencies study the significant environmental effects of proposed activities and that the public be informed and allowed to comment on project decisions.
 DTSC evaluated the environmental impacts associated with the soil investigation in the Final Soil EIR, DTSC filed a determination and certified the Final Soil EIR on August 24, 2015 along with the approval of the Final Work Plan.
 DOI also approved the Soil RFI/RI Work Plan on August 24, 2015.
 PG&E began the soil field investigation on October 29, 2015.
 The results of the soil sampling events are evaluated for data gaps and to identify additional data needed.
 Field work was guided by the approved Work Plan and the subsequent data gap work plans (#1, 2, and 3).
 All field work was completed in April 2017.
 The results of the investigation were used to support the soil risk assessment and the data will be included in the Volume 3 - RFI/RI Report on Soil Characterization.
-PG&E submitted a revised Soil RFI/RI Volume 3 report on May 31, 2021.
-Volume 3 of the Soil RFI/RI report is anticipated to be completed in early 2023.
-Once the RFI/RI Volume 3 is complete, it will be made available in the Information Repositories and the Document Library.
+PG&E submitted the final Soil RFI/RI Volume 3 report on October 2, 2023.
+DTSC accepted the final report on June 10, 2024.
+DOI provided concurrence with DTSC’s acceptance on June 25, 2024.
+The RFI/RI Volume 3 is available in the Document Library, and will be made available in the Information Repositories.

 Human and Ecological Risk Assessment